Definition - What does Azoospermia mean?

 - Imaging of the reproductive system through MRIs, ultrasound, or CT

 Treatment of azoospermia depends on the diagnosed type and the desired outcomes.
-Obstructive azoospermia may require surgical procedures to unblock the portion of the reproductive track that is causing the condition.
+Obstructive azoospermia may require surgical procedures to unblock the portion of the reproductive tract that is causing the condition.
 Nonobstructive azoospermia may require lifestyle changes, medication changes, or hormone therapy.
 Additionally, some men may elect for a sperm extraction procedure.
 This allows men to contribute to pregnancy via the surgical removal of sperm in conjunction with an assisted reproductive technology fertility treatment such as artificial insemination (AI) or in vitro fertilization (IVF).